 Smaller is better...

-Jochen Eck, Merc’s Senior Manager Vehicle Testing Compact Cars, says that range will be accurate, too.
+Jochen Eck, Merc’s Senior Manager Vehicle Testing Compact Cars, told us at our first chance to ride in the car that range will be accurate, too.
 He’s demanded it, saying too many trip computers in hybrids are wildly optimistic, and that customers need to trust what they’re told.
-In electric-only it’ll drive up to 140km/h (87mph), which is brisk enough for both town traffic and the autobahn, assuming, that is, you’re not seduced by the temptations of a derestricted stretch.
+In electric-only it’ll drive up to 87mph, which is plenty enough.
+Floor it or go beyond 87mph and the petrol engine joins in the fun.

 Combined the electric petrol mash-up isn’t pumping out 254bhp; Eck simply said: 'physics'.
 Altogether the A250e produces 215bhp and 332lb ft and claims a 6.6sec 0-62mph sprint.
 Not disappointing despite the fact that the PHEV is hauling around a 150kg battery pack and more weight besides; the 221lb ft of torque the electric motor adds being useful here.
 If used properly, the A250e could be as efficient as 201.7mpg and emit as little as 33g/km.

 If you’ve time to stop and charge you can do so overnight at home from a traditional plug in about 7 hours, 1.5-2hrs with a 7.6kW wallbox and as little as 30 minutes on a DC charge, the A-Class adding the possibility of CCS charging.

 Quite relaxing, as you’d expect from a plug-in hybrid.
 Like most cars of its type the A250e starts up silently and moves away just as silently.
 There are handy separate charge and fuel graphics on the instrument panel to know exactly how much range you’re capable of and, in Electric mode, it feels like quite a lot.